Administrative Monetary Penalty System

 The prescribed information shall be sent in accordance with the timelines, technical requirements, specifications and procedures for electronic means as set out in the Reporting of Imported Goods Regulations and the applicable Electronic Commerce Client Requirements Document (ECCRD).

 This penalty applies when the required pre-arrival/pre-load information has not been submitted.
 The cargo and/or conveyance data must be accepted and validated by the CBSA within the prescribed modal timeframes.
-In situations where the cargo and/or conveyance data is provided prior to arrival but not within the prescribed modal timeframes refer to penalty C379.

 One C378 penalty will be issued per instance for each missing pre-arrival cargo record – up to 5 (five) instances – and one penalty will be issued per instance for the missing pre-arrival conveyance record (where applicable).
 The same penalty level will be assessed for all infractions discovered during the same examination or monitoring period.

 Non-transmission of cargo reports and conveyance reports are separate instances.
 In a scenario where 5 or more pre-arrival cargo reports and the associated conveyance report are not transmitted, the maximum total of penalties must not exceed $12,000 for the first level, $24,000 for the second level, and $48,000 for the third and subsequent levels.

 In instances where a Border Services Officer (BSO) finds a responsible party in contravention, the officer must forward this information to the Commercial Programs Directorate at HQ.

 Example of non-compliance under C378:

 - A carrier failed to transmit an electronic pre-arrival conveyance report

 - A carrier failed to transmit an electronic pre-arrival cargo report

 - A carrier failed to transmit an electronic pre-arrival Bay Plan in the marine mode